 Hire a collection agency

 Many entrepreneurs find themselves asking this question.
-The short answer is that; it depends.
+The short answer is that it depends.
 Typically, if the customer makes the payment before you have to involve an outside collection agency, you may consider doing business with them in the future.
 However, you should include the condition that you will require an upfront deposit.
-I9f the customer s not willing to pay a deposit upfront, it is best to cut ties with them.
+If the customer is not willing to pay a deposit upfront, it is best to cut ties with them.
 If the customer only paid the debt after an external collection agency was involved, you should seriously consider closing their account.

-The best practices include using invoicing software and communicating with customers before their account becomes past due.
+The best practices include using invoicing software and communicating with customers before their accounts become past due.

 Key Takeaways